2024 Environmental Watchlist – Summary List

 HB 5004 includes nature-based solutions, such as restoring forests and coastal marshes, which will help Connecticut become more resilient to the climate change that we are already experiencing.

 Current Status: This bill passed the Environment Committee on a party-line vote and will be brought to the House for a vote.
+This bill passed the House, but was not raised in the Senate.

 HB 5127, An Act Concerning the Use of Rodenticides